dk14/wolfram-mega/README.md

 Security.
 Such registries are subject to spam-attacks since anyone can create oracle, submit any report etc. We use hascash (proof-of-work) to address that, since it was it's original purpose before Bitcoin came in.
 Basicaly node evicts ads and reports with lowest PoW.

 Sharding and availability.
-Since some data losses are acceptable (traders/oracles/orgs can resubmit their data to the network) and avilability is managed through pow-difficulty (and bids with BTC-LN), nodes are at the liberty of evicting data randomly (hash mod n) - this effectively increases data capacity.
-Alice can have half of malleability proofs, while Bob can the other half.
+Since some data losses are acceptable (traders/oracles/orgs can resubmit their data to the network) and avilability can always increase through pow-difficulty (and oracles bidsmicrobidding with BTC-LN), nodes are at the liberty of evicting data randomly (hash mod n) - this effectively increases data capacity.
+Alice's node can have half of malleability proofs, while Bob's node can the other half.
+Both halves would be available to a trader.
+Network can also withstand split-brains and general segmentations, thanks to eventual consistency.

+Extra-Services.

+Protocol can be extended to support P2P matching (advertise "option" offers), thus can act as P2P exchange for fully-collaterized derivatives.

+Nodes potentially can cache signed data-points (mostly "slow facts") from oracles.
+They can also potentially pool, proxify and anonymize user data requests to protect users from oracles collecting private data.

+Protocol can be extended to recognize and negotiate various types of "data contracts" between clients and oracles.
+E.g. user can order oracle to provide data on a local event, so he and his friend could bet on it.
+If oracle "scams" user - proof will be published, so oracle would have to abandon its PoW or website verified identity.
+And, more conventionally, it allows users to find (match) oracles with simillar capabilities to allow quorums and even "slashing" on UtXO networks.

 --------